TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 :php:`->set()` requires a field name as first argument and automatically quotes it internally.
 The second mandatory argument is the value a field should be set to, the value is automatically transformed to a named parameter of a prepared statement.
-This way, :php:`->set()` key/value pairs are automatically SQL injection save by default.
+This way, :php:`->set()` key/value pairs are automatically SQL injection safe by default.

 If a field should be set to the value of another field from the row, the quoting needs to be turned off and :php:`->quoteIdentifier()` has to be used::